maramilod/SadeemTech-Task/README.md

-# User Handlers Package
+# User Management Package

-This package provides a set of HTTP endpoints for user management and authentication.
+This backend program provides a set of HTTP endpoints for user management and authentication.
 It's built with Fiber, a fast and flexible web framework for Go, and GORM for ORM.

 ## Getting Started